Whitesnake (album): Commercial performance

-Whitesnake's initial breakthrough was via album's single "Still of the Night" which video got a "tremendous amount of airplay" on MTV.
+Whitesnake's initial breakthrough was via album's lead single "Still of the Night" which video got a "tremendous amount of airplay" on MTV.
+The song only peaked at number 79 on the Billboard Hot 100 singles chart and number 18 on the Billboard Albums Rock Tracks chart, while it reached number 16 in the UK Singles chart.
 The album also spawned two Billboard Hot 100 hit singles: "Here I Go Again '87" which reached number 1 on 10 October, and "Is This Love" which reached number 2 on 19 December.
 Both "Here I Go Again" and "Crying in the Rain" had previously been recorded with a different line-up and released on the 1982 album Saints & Sinners.
 The re-recording of "Here I Go Again" was advised by record label boss David Geffen and requested by A&R John Kalodner as a negotiation deal with Coverdale to re-record "Crying in the Rain" for the album.

-In Europe, the album was simply called 1987, featuring a different running order and two extra tracks: "Looking for Love" and "You're Gonna Break My Heart Again".
-Coverdale considers "Looking for Love" one of the best songs he wrote with Sykes, but it was not included in the North American version because of Kalodner's preference for "Children of the Night" and time constraints of vinyl records limited to about 20 minutes a side.
-These two songs were for the first time released in North America in 1994 on Whitesnake's Greatest Hits compilation.
-In Japan, the album was titled Serpens Albus in reference to the illustrated text on the album's artwork, which means "white snake" in Latin, but with the North American tracklist.
-In Australia, the album was released as 1987 but had the North American track order on the original vinyl, and the European order on CD.
-In Bulgaria, the album was released on LP and cassette as 1987 and used a slightly modified version of the European track order, without "You're Gonna Break My Heart Again", while "Here I Go Again '87" replaced by "Here I Go Again '87 (Radio Mix)".